fluthjs/fluth-doc/docs/en/guide/plugin.md

 ### then Plugin

-Triggered when a subscription node is created, receives the unsubscribe function and the current observer instance as parameters.
+Triggered when creating a subscription node, receives the unsubscribe function and the current observer instance as parameters.

 ```typescript
 import { $ } from 'fluth'